House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (Research Gate)

-It was actually Kim Kardashian that brought this statistic to light, tweeting that, in the US, 70 people per year die in lawnmower accidents.
-This includes all forms of lawnmower, including ride-on as well as mechanical and push mowers.
+In the US, 70 people per year die in lawnmower accidents.
+This includes all forms of lawnmowers, including ride-on, mechanical, and push mowers.
 It also includes people of all ages, from children to seniors.
-What’s more, lawnmower accidents lead to 85,000 injuries every single year.
-That’s approximately 0.03% of the population that are injured by lawnmowers.

 cropped man mowing lawn with lawn mower